BoiseCodeWorks/console-library/README.md

 Select the Book you would like to checkout by number:
 ```

-To Get started create a `new Console Application` from Visual Studio or use the [yo generator](https://www.npmjs.com/package/generator-aspnet)
+To Get started create a `new Console Application`

 You will need two classes